“One lie is enough to question all truths.” ~ anonymous

 Will I be happy in this marriage, to this man, if he never cheats again?

 This is the million dollar question.
-For me, unfortunately, the answer was a resounding “no”, but arriving at that answer was a grueling process that took years and required me to fully analyze the marriage, understand personality disorders, and take responsibility for my part in the mess – all without then blaming myself for his addiction.
+For me, unfortunately, the answer was a resounding “no”, but arriving at that answer was a grueling process that took years and required me to fully analyze the marriage, understand personality disorders and abuse, and take responsibility for my part in the messy aftermath – all without then blaming myself for his morally bankrupt life choices.

-The answer is so obvious to those around us.
-We hear a chorus of things from “I would have left immediately” and “I told my husband if he ever cheats I’ll cut his penis off” to “I always sensed your husband was creepy” and “why didn’t you just do x in the bedroom so he didn’t have to cheat?”
+Those around us think the answer is so simple.
+We hear a chorus of “I would have left immediately” and “I told my husband if he ever cheats I’ll cut his penis off” to “I always sensed your husband was creepy” and “why didn’t you just do x in the bedroom so he didn’t have to cheat?”

 Wow.
 With friends like this, who needs enemies?

-He sometimes neglected to pay my cell phone bill, telling me it would do me good to be without my cell phone because I talked too much anyway.
-I was told I’d be living in a cardboard box on the outskirts of heaven because I was such a terrible person, but he’d let me visit him in his mansion.
+I was told repeatedly I’d be living in a cardboard box on the outskirts of heaven because I was such a terrible person, but he’d let me visit him in his mansion.

-Once his sexual addiction was outed, the full gravity of the abuse became apparent.
+Once his sexual depravity was outed, the full gravity of the abuse rushed at me.
 In order to protect his double life, and feel good about his wretched self, he had gaslighted me to keep me in the dark while slowly chipping away at my very core.
 That’s not just mean, it’s systematic evil.

 Was I thankful enough?
-Perhaps not – or was it that I learned there could never be enough thanks or praise, so I gave up?
+Perhaps not …. or did I simply learn there could never be enough thanks or praise, so I gave up?

 Did I contribute to the dysfunction?
-Absolutely ……. or was I responding to his inability for true intimacy?
+Absolutely ……. or was I responding to the abuse?

-Did I throw myself into my friends and my children and focus more on their needs than his?
+Did I throw myself into my children and focus more on their needs than his?
 I did …… or was this a response to a marriage void of intimate connection?

-Was I unable to recognize a lack of true intimacy when I met and married him?
-Sadly, absolutely, yes!
-Or was I simply fooled like so many others in his life?
+Was I able to recognize a lack of true intimacy when I met and married him?
+Sadly, absolutely, no …… or was I simply played like so many others in his life?

-Are you starting to understand why unraveling the knots is so difficult when you discover that your partner is a sex addict?
-Every question becomes a chicken-vs-egg thing and must be analyzed under the new “he’s a sex addict” filter.
+Are you starting to understand why unraveling the knots is difficult when you discover that your partner is a sex freak?
+Every question becomes an unsolvable mystery left to be analyzed under the new “he’s an entitled abuser” filter.

-I couldn’t forget, that at the end of the day, many of these men care so little for their wives and children that they think nothing of snagging a quick blow job when you send them to the store for diapers.
+I couldn’t forget that, at the end of the day, most of these men care so little for their wives and children that they think nothing of snagging a quick blow job when you send them to the store for diapers.
 You know, because they feel so sorry for themselves – like a 4 year old when you make them clean up their toys.

-And because I couldn’t forget that, or the nearly 20 years of being duped, my answer was “No” – but it sure as hell wasn’t easy getting there, and to this day it grieves me.
+And because I couldn’t forget that, or the nearly 20 years of being duped and abused, my answer to was “No” – but it sure as hell wasn’t easy getting there.